ekuang7/Credit_Prediction/README.md

 Things still working on currently...
 - Working on a visualization page that display the users so far denied and approved.
 - Working on an update information where user can update their account information and update their income or late information.
 - Working on an owner of page where the owner can review approved applications and set the approved amount of credit.

+  ***Notes**

+  Must npm to get the dependencies and run the flask first before running the node.